 What is Software Localization?

-Localization is the translation and adaption of the content of a product (or app or website) to a specific market, country, locale and culture.Localization is often spelled as 'l10n' within the industry.
+Software localization is the adaption of the content of a software application (including mobile apps) to a specific market, country, locale and culture.Localization is often spelled as 'l10n' within the industry.

 So, not only does your product need to be translated by expert native qualified translators but it also needs to be adapted.